KTAswathi/pysta-ce-rnn/readme.md

 pip install -e .

-Change the 'basedir' directory name in pysta/utils.py so it matches the path to the 'sta_code' folder locally.
+Change the 'basedir' directory name in ./pysta/utils.py so it matches the path to the base 'pysta' folder locally.

 Initialise all the directories you need to save results
 python ./scripts/initialise_directories.py